cowgirl-coding/dotfiles/README.md

 # Dotfiles

-To use, just clone or download this repo into your home folder then add symlinks from wherever the included files usually live to their home in the dotfiles repo.
-Example:
+To use, just clone or download this repo into your home folder then add symlinks from wherever the included files usually live, e.g. `~/.vimrc` to their location in the dotfiles repo, e.g `~/dotfiles/.vimrc`.

+**Creating a symlink**

 ``` bash
 ln -s ~/dotfiles/.vimrc ~/.vimrc